briankoser/kodex/style-guide.md

 {% enddemo %}

 {% demo "Fully-Featured Card" %}
-    {% card card4 %}This is an example card with an author, date, and title.{% endcard %}
+    {% card card4 %}This is an example card with an author, date, url, and title.{% endcard %}
 {% enddemo %}